PacktPublishing/Practical-Deep-Learning-at-Scale-with-MLFlow/chapter01/README.md

       conda activate dl_model

       pip install -r requirements.txt

+      if you have a `NVIDIA GeForce RTX 3050 Ti Laptop GPU in a windows surface laptop with windows 11`, you need to install additional dependencies using the additional requirements file in this chapter's folder as follows:

+      pip install -r requirements-gpu-additional.txt

    b) You need to have conda installed first before you run the above command

    c) Please refer to `https://conda.io/projects/conda/en/latest/user-guide/install/index.html#regular-installation` for miniconda installation on your local environment

-2. A first deep learning model
+2. A first deep learning model `first_dl.py`.
 3. To run the first deep learning model, type `python first_dl.py` in your command line.